pagkly/Zed/Investopedia3/How Third-Party Transactions Work.md

 As technology evolves and changes the way interactions are handled in the digital era, more people and businesses are participating in third-party transactions through online payment platforms.

-Through the [digital platforms](https://www.investopedia.com/terms/d/digital-transaction.asp), a buyer can make a payment for the purchase of a good or service bought from another party.
+Through the [[digital platforms]](https://www.investopedia.com/terms/d/digital-transaction.asp), a buyer can make a payment for the purchase of a good or service bought from another party.
 The third-party provider receives the payment from the buyer, verifies that the funds are available, and debits the buyer’s account.
 The money is then forwarded to the seller’s account—typically on the same online portal.
 The seller’s account may be credited in minutes or days, but the funds may be withdrawn to a bank account or used to conduct other transactions once the deposit has been made in the account.

 [PayPal](https://www.investopedia.com/articles/investing/072815/paypal-vs-venmo-function-versus-fun.asp) is one good example of an online payment portal that acts as a third party in a retail transaction.
 A seller offers a good or service, and a buyer uses a credit card entered through the PayPal payment service.
 The payment is run through PayPal and is thus a third-party transaction.